rev1995/kubernetes_playground/README.md

 ## Manual configuration

-Need to update "/etc/host" file manually about the details of nodes in cluster on master node.
+* Need to update "/etc/host" file manually about the details of nodes in cluster on master node. *Working on this to autoamte is as well*

 Have Fun!!!!